Towards Human Understanding of Paraphrase Types in Large Language Models: Experiments

 \gptshort\space is good at generating paraphrases with the same meaning but fails to understand the underlying linguistic properties involved.
 It rarely changes the meaning but often changes the wrong aspect of the sentence or does not change the sentence at all.
 Since applying a different type than instructed is the most common issue, we investigate which types are most often mistaken or applied in the following question.

 \question{Which paraphrase types is \gptshort\space confusing most with another?
-Do we see a correlation between certain paraphrase types?} \ans In the previous section, we have seen that \gptshort\space often applies different APTs if an error occurs. \gptshort\space also applies changes besides the desired one in the case of successful applications.
+Do we see a correlation between certain paraphrase types?} \short We see intra-group errors less often than inter-group errors and morpho-lexical changes are applied erroneously most often.

+\ans The previous answer shows that \gptshort\space often applies different APTs if an error occurs. \gptshort\space also applies changes besides the desired one in the case of successful applications.
 In such instances, we can examine the relationship between the different APTs from the perspective of \gptshort, assessing whether and how they correlate.
 For these cases, the annotators indicated which kind of APT groups these erroneous or additional changes belong to.
 We used four major groups for annotators to indicate confusion: morpho-lexical, semantic, structural, and other changes; the definitions can be found in the \Cref{sec:apt_groups}.

 We show the confusion matrices in \Cref{fig:confusion}, where 'Additional Change' indicates cases where the correct APT is applied along with one or more additional APTs.
 In contrast, `Mistaken Change' illustrates instances where the model erroneously applies an APT.
 For the numbers in \Cref{fig:confusion}, we count the number of additional erroneous APT applications that belong to the group given at the x-axis, where an APT that is part of the group at the y-axis should have been applied.
 Then, we divide this count by the total number of paraphrases annotated in the group.